The 5 Best Credit Cards for Small Businesses

 2. Capital One® Spark® Cash for Business

-This is the credit card for those who would to receive the maximum cash back instead of loyalty points.
+This is the credit card for those who would like to receive the maximum cash back instead of loyalty points.
 The Spark card offers 2% cash back on all purchases with no limits, the highest rate on the market.
 There is a $59 annual fee for this card that is waived the first year, and no foreign transaction fees.

 3. Ink Bold® Business Charge Card